 New Zealand is a constitutional monarchy.
-This means that the Queen's oldest child will become New Zealand's next Head of State when the Queen dies.
-The Governor-General is appointed by the Queen on the recommendation of New Zealand's Prime Minister.
+This means that the King's oldest child will become New Zealand's next Head of State when the King dies.
+King Charles III is the oldest son of Queen Elizabeth II (Queen from 1952-2022).
+The Governor-General is appointed by the King on the recommendation of New Zealand's Prime Minister.